cderv/pandoc/README.md

     finding where a bug comes from.
 -   Retrieve information from Pandoc directly.
 Each version comes with changes and some of them are included into the binary.
-Being able to retrieve those informationss and compare between versions is important to help maintain the user exposed tooling.
+Being able to retrieve those information and compare between versions is important to help maintain the user exposed tooling.

 This package can also be useful to advanced developers that are working around Pandoc through **rmarkdown** or not.